-AGENCY RESPONSIBILITIES NSW Ambulance The roles and responsibilities for NSW Ambulance are outlined in the Health Services (HEALTHPLAN) Supporting Plan and NSW State Flood Plan.
-NSW Department of Education, Association of Independent Schools of NSW, and National Catholic Education Commission The roles and responsibilities for NSW Department of Education, Association of Independent Schools of NSW, and National Catholic Education Commission are outlined in the NSW State Flood Plan.
+AGENCY RESPONSIBILITIES NSW Department of Education, Association of Independent Schools of NSW, and National Catholic Education Commission The roles and responsibilities for NSW Department of Education, Association of Independent Schools of NSW, and National Catholic Education Commission are outlined in the NSW State Flood Plan.
 NSW Department of Planning and Environment (Environment and Heritage Group) The roles and responsibilities for NSW Department of Planning and Environment (Environment and Heritage Group) are outlined in the NSW State Flood Plan (referred to as DPIE EES).
 NSW Department of Planning and Environment (Water) The roles and responsibilities for NSW Department of Planning and Environment (Water) are outlined in the NSW State Flood Plan.
-NSW Food Authority The roles and responsibilities for NSW Food Authority are outlined in the Food Safety Emergency Sub Plan.
+NSW Food Authority The roles and responsibilities for the NSW Food Authority are outlined in the Food Safety Emergency Sub Plan.
 NSW National Parks and Wildlife Services The roles and responsibilities for NSW National Parks and Wildlife Services are outlined in the NSW State Flood Plan.
-NSW Police Force The roles and responsibilities for NSW Police Force are outlined in the NSW State Flood Plan.
-NSW Reconstruction Authority The roles and responsibilities for NSW Reconstruction Authority are outlined in the NSW State Flood Plan.
-NSW Rural Fire Service The roles and responsibilities for NSW Rural Fire Service are outlined in the NSW State Flood Plan.
-Owners of Declared Dams within or upstream of the LGA The roles and responsibilities for Owners of Declared Dams are outlined in the NSW State Flood Plan.
-Public Information Services Functional Area The roles and responsibilities for Public Information Services are outlined in the Public Information Services Supporting Plan and NSW State Flood.
+NSW Police Force The roles and responsibilities for the NSW Police Force are outlined in the NSW State Flood Plan.
+NSW Reconstruction Authority The roles and responsibilities for the NSW Reconstruction Authority are outlined in the NSW State Flood Plan.
+NSW Rural Fire Service The roles and responsibilities for the NSW Rural Fire Service are outlined in the NSW State Flood Plan.
+Owners of Declared Dams within or upstream of the LGA The roles and responsibilities for owners of declared dams are outlined in the NSW State Flood Plan.
+Public Information Services Functional Area The roles and responsibilities for the Public Information Services Functional Area are outlined in the Public Information Services Supporting Plan and NSW State Flood.
 Plan.
-SEOCON/SEOC The roles and responsibilities for the SEOCON/SEOC are outlined in the NSW State Flood Plan.
+State Emergency Operations Controller (SEOCON) The roles and responsibilities for the SEOCON/SEOC are outlined in the NSW State Flood Plan.
 Surf Life Saving NSW The roles and responsibilities for Surf Life Saving NSW are outlined in the NSW State Flood Plan.
-Telecommunications Services Functional Area The roles and responsibilities for Telecommunications Services are outlined in the Telecommunications Services (TELCOPLAN) Supporting Plan.
+Telecommunications Services Functional Area The roles and responsibilities for the Telecommunications Services Functional Area are outlined in the Telecommunications Services (TELCOPLAN) Supporting Plan.
 Transport for NSW Transport for NSW coordinates information on road conditions for emergency services access.
+Transport for NSW coordinates the management of the road network across all modes of transport.

-AGENCY RESPONSIBILITIES Transport for NSW coordinates the management of the road network across all modes of transport.
-Transport for NSW in conjunction will assist NSW SES with the evacuation of at-risk communities by maintaining access and egress routes.
-Assist NSW SES with the communication of flood warnings and information provision to the public through Live Traffic and Social Media according to the VMS protocols and procedures.
-Assist NSW SES with identification of road infrastructure at risk of flooding.
-Transport Services The roles and responsibilities for Transport Services are outlined in the Functional Area Transport Services Functional Area Supporting Plan and NSW State Flood Plan.
+AGENCY RESPONSIBILITIES Transport for NSW in conjunction will assist the NSW SES with the evacuation of at-risk communities by maintaining access and egress routes.
+Assist the NSW SES with the communication of flood warnings and information provision to the public through Live Traffic and Social Media according to the VMS protocols and procedures.
+Assist the NSW SES with identification of road infrastructure at risk of flooding.
+Transport Services The roles and responsibilities for the Transport Services Functional Area Functional Area are outlined in the Transport Services Functional Area Supporting Plan and NSW State Flood Plan.
 VRA Rescue NSW The roles and responsibilities for VRA Rescue NSW are outlined in the NSW State Flood Plan.
 Water NSW The roles and responsibilities for Water NSW are outlined in the NSW State Flood Plan.
-Welfare Services Functional The roles and responsibilities for Welfare Services are outlined in the Area Welfare Services Functional Area Supporting Plan and NSW State Flood Plan.
+Welfare Services Functional Area The roles and responsibilities for the Welfare Services Functional Area are outlined in the Welfare Services Functional Area Supporting Plan and NSW State Flood Plan.